maple-labs/maple-docs/technical-resources/pools/pool-creation.md

   * some number of `LoanManager`s
 * `WithdrawalManager` (Cyclical or Queue)

-The `deployPool` function in the PoolDeployer contract is designed to handle the deployment of either cyclical or queue-based withdrawal managers, with the difference lying in passing the configuration parameters.
+The `deployPool` function in the PoolDeployer contract is designed to handle the deployment of either cyclical or queue-based withdrawal managers, with the difference being in the configuration parameters used.

 # Pre-Requisite Transactions